Insights

 You need a separate storage layer (S3, Azure Blob, GCS) to hold original images.
 The vector database stores a pointer (usually a URL or file path) alongside each vector.
 When retrieval happens, your system fetches the vector from the database and the original image from blob storage.

-Your infrastructure has two systems to maintain, not one.
-Latency depends on both.
-If your blob storage is slow, your entire pipeline slows down.
-Budget for both.
+Your infrastructure now carries two systems to maintain instead of one, and latency depends on both.
+If your blob storage is slow, the entire pipeline slows down, so budget for both.

 In Options 2 and 3, a Vision-Language Model describes each image in text.
 Everything downstream depends on that description.
 Consider a chart showing quarterly revenue such as $4.2M, $4.1M, $3.9M and $2.4M.
 A VLM might describe this as “a bar chart showing declining revenue over four quarters”.
 Accurate, but it lost the specific numbers and facts, such as that Q4 dropped by 38% while previous quarters declined by only 2 to 5%.